 When the ruler visited the city for the first time after assuming power, authorities would formally greet him at the gates and hand over a key to signify the city was now under his control.
 The key would then be returned by the ruler to acknowledge he intended to respect the political authority of those who administered the city.

-Freedom of the City
+Freedom of the city

-A military or civilian unit accorded this privilege is granted the right of entry to the City "with bayonets fixed, colours flying and drums beating".
+A military or civilian unit accorded this privilege is granted the right of entry to the city "with bayonets fixed, colours flying and drums beating".

-Freedom of Entry to the City is celebrated with a parade of the unit through the city streets to Sydney Town Hall and the presentation of a scroll and the City's flag.
+Freedom of entry to the city is celebrated with a parade of the unit through the city streets to Sydney Town Hall and the presentation of a scroll and the city's flag.

-Last updated: Thursday, 21 November 2013
+Last updated: Thursday, 9 February 2017